Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

 Note: It is not recommended for pregnant women to drink this boiled sweetsop drink mixture.

 Extract of sugar apple dried leaves can act as an insecticide for the prevention of mosquito breeding.
-In a similar manner, if you lay the leaves of sugar apple tree on your chicken coop floor, this will prevent any insect or lice to breed.
+In a similar manner, if you lay the leaves of a sugar apple tree on your chicken coop floor, this will prevent insects or lice from breeding.

 As Smelling Salt

-The Chinese use sugar apple as one of their offerings on shrines and altars.
+The Chinese use sugar apples as one of their offerings on shrines and altars.
 This happens during a festival like the Chinese New Year.

 Sugar Apple or Sweetsop at a Glance

 - Family: Annonaceae family